 If you have credit card debt and the debt is cancelled by the creditor, the bad news is that once the creditor files the 1099-C, you become liable for the income tax on the debt as of the date of the 1099-C. The good news is that if the credit card company has not followed the IRS regulation regarding notification, you may not have to pay these taxes.
 However, proving you do not owe the IRS taxes on this income is usually not easy, and you may have to go to tax court to litigate your claim.

 Be mindful that a creditor may issue a 1099-C but still pursue you for the debt.
 A chargeoff of a debt does not mean the debt is forgiven; it may simply mean that the creditor has charged the debt off its books for accounting purposes.
-The creditor has deemed the debt to be bad debt, but it may still decide to pursue you for collections.
+Oftentimes, a creditor will deem a debt to be "uncollectible" after 180 days of nonpayment; however, that doesn't mean the creditor won't continue to pursue you for the debt you legally owe.
+A creditor may decide to pursue you via its own legal department, or it may sell the debt off to a collections agency.
+In either case, you may be pursued for repayment until the statue of limitations expires.
 If you receive a 1099-C form, discuss it with your accountant, as that does not necessarily mean the debt is forgiven.

 - CreditCards.com: 1099-C Surprise: IRS Tax Follows Canceled Debt